Applications must comply with eligibility and submission requirements

 The CTSC Summer Fellowship support can be supplemented by Federal Work Study.
 The CTSC Fellowship requires that students commit full‐time to the research and training program for 8 continuous weeks for which they receive the fellowship support.
 Students should not have other major time commitments during this period.
 Please speak to Dr. Anthony Brown and My Linh Novotny should you have any questions.

-To complete your application please login to the Electronic Protocol Authoring and Review System (ePAR) and refer to the Application Instructions and checklist
+To initiate your application please use the link provided on this page to log onto the Electronic Protocol Authoring and Review System (ePAR) and refer to the Application Instructions below.

 A. Required Sections in ePAR – Complete all fields.